jm1021/churchofjesuschrist/_posts/2025-04-20-armor_of_God.md

     {
         id: "dc27-will-of-god",
         title: "Aligning with God's Will",
+        scripture: "27:18 And take the helmet of salvation, and the sword of my Spirit, which I will pour out upon you, and my word which I reveal unto you, and be agreed as touching all things whatsoever ye ask of me, and be faithful until I come, and ye shall be <b>caught up</b>, that where I am ye shall be also.
+Amen.",
-        question: "What does it mean to be 'caught up' with Christ (D&C 27:18)?
+        question: "What does it mean to be 'caught up' with Christ?
 How can we align our will with His?"
     },
     {
         id: "dc27-prayer-confidence",
         title: "Confidence in Prayer",
+        scripture: "121:45 Let thy bowels also be full of charity towards all men, and to the household of faith, and let virtue garnish thy thoughts unceasingly; <b>then shall thy confidence wax strong in the presence of God</b>; and the doctrine of the priesthood shall distil upon thy soul as the dews from heaven.",
         question: "Have you had a time when you prayed with confidence, truly trusting that God heard you?"
     },
     {
         id: "dc27-angels-armor",
         title: "Angels and Armor",
+        scripture: "16 Stand, therefore, having your loins girt about with truth, having on the breastplate of righteousness, and your feet shod with the preparation of the gospel of peace, <b>which I have sent mine angels to commit unto you;</b>",
         question: "What do you want to remember/personalize, right now, about 'Angels', 'Armor', 'Confidence'?"
     }
 ];